 Teeth whitening is a restoration of the tooth’s natural shade.
 This is made possible by removing surface stains with a bleaching agent.
-However, teeth also can be discoloured by plaque, also known as calculus or tartar.
+However, teeth also can be discolored by plaque, also known as calculus or tartar.
 To get the optimal shade from your teeth whitening procedure tartar should be removed first by a dentist.
 Tartar is difficult to remove and that’s why it’s recommended that a dentist do it for you.
-When your teeth are cleaned off the tartar the restoration of the colour can begin.
+When your teeth are cleaned off the tartar the restoration of the color can begin.
 This is usually done with the bleaching agent.
 You will find bleaching agents in almost any tooth whitening product, from the grocery store to your dental office.
-However, if you’re looking for superior results you will want to go to your dentist to get your teeth whitening as those agents available over the counter are far weaker than those available through health professional.
+However, if you’re looking for superior results you will want to go to your dentist to get your teeth whitening as those agents available over the counter are far weaker than those available through the health professional.

 How your enamel’s true colour is restored